Best Cold Weather Running Gear of 2024

 Best Gloves for Very Cold Conditions: Trailheads Convertible Zip Mitts ($52)

-Best Cold Weather Running Gear - Gear Trailheads Convertible Zip Mitts - product photoWe recently added the Trailheads Convertible Zip Mitts to our Best Running Gloves guide after using their Primaloft recycled polyester insulation, extended cuffs, and wrist straps that seal in warmth to keep our fingers and hands warm all last winter.
+Best Cold Weather Running Gear - Gear Trailheads Convertible Zip Mitts - product photoWe recently added the Trailheads Convertible Zip Mitts to our Best Running Gloves guide after loving their Primaloft recycled polyester insulation, extended cuffs, and wrist straps that seal in warmth to keep our fingers and hands warm all last winter.

 These mitts are great for super-cold weather, which we consider temperatures dropping below 20 degrees Fahrenheit.
 So far, we’ve tested them in temperatures down to -15 degrees Fahrenheit, and they are still plenty warm for our team.

-We love how these mitts make no compromises when keeping our digits warm in the depths of winter.
+Mittens are the ultimate choice for keeping hands warm when temperatures really drop, and we love how these mitts make no compromises when keeping our digits warm in the depths of winter.
 At the same time, if we need to dig a car key out of our pocket, turn our headlamp off, or snap a photo of an epic sunrise, the mitts have a zipper that frees our hands for a brief moment.
 The only drawback of these supremely warm mitts is that they’re rather heavy and not easily packable, so they’re not the best choice if you anticipate needing to shed layers when the day warms.

-But, if you’re committed to running outside when temperatures get frigid, you can trust these gloves to keep your hands warm and dry.
+But if you’re committed to running outside when temperatures get frigid, you can trust these gloves to keep your hands warm and dry.

 Shop the Women's Trailheads Convertible Zip MittsShop the Men's Trailheads Convertible Zip Mitts